-About the First Rope Drawings
+First Rope Drawings (2005-2006)

 I chose imagery of knotted or twisted rope to help me describe the felt but unexpressed visceral world of the mind/body.
 These surrogate “bodies” seemed fitting metaphors for the tension, frayed nerves and entanglements that we inevitably experience as human beings.
 Use of distortion and exaggerated scale help evoke less pedestrian associations with my subject while enticing viewers to linger with the sensual qualities of surface and medium.

-About the Hawser Series
+The Hawser Series

-In the drawing I encountered abundant physicality: “muscle” “hairy-ness” and “sinew” which lead to meditating on the many evocative rope-derived idioms and aphorisms embedded in the English language.
+In the drawings, I encountered abundant physicality: “muscle” “hairy-ness” and “sinew” which led to meditating on the many evocative rope-derived idioms and aphorisms embedded in the English language.
 These often referred colorfully and metaphorically to the human condition: “end of one’s tether”, “at loose ends” and “all strung out” being but a few examples.
 Beyond its former utility at sea, this industrial-strength tether has served anew as an elegant model for my graphical musings on the strands of our human strengths and frailties.
 For a list of rope aphorisms and sayings, please go here.

-About Drawing in Charcoal
+Drawing in Charcoal

 In this everything digital era why would I persist in working in the ancient medium of charcoal on paper?